LuisAdrian5519/Bank-reconciliation-Algorithm/README.md

 - Incomes found in Excel Auxiliar document but not in Bank declaration
 - Outcomes found in Excel Auxiliar document but not in Bank declaration

+Note: Due to confidentiality agreements with my employer, this repository does not include the documents it processes.